ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 ##Nuget Packages

-_Note that the additional Nuget packages for additional IoC support are not available yet_

 If you don't use an IoC container in your application or you are happy to use Autofac, download the default Nuget package:

 * ProjectExtensions.Azure.ServiceBus